berkgonencc/berkgonencc/README.md

 ## 🚀 About Me

 - 🤝 I'm a full stack developer with strong interest in backend development.
-- 🔭 I’m currently working on Personal Mobile App Project with c#.
+- 🔭 I’m currently working on Mobile App Project with c#.
 - 🌱 I’m currently learning Xamarin.
 - 💬 Add me on [LinkedIn](https://www.linkedin.com/in/berk-gonenc-14810265/)